oat-sa/taohub-articles/articles/Installation and Upgrading/upgrade-31-to32.md

 ### Fix taoWorkspace

 If you had taoWorkspace installed on your installation you should manually add this extension.
-To do so you should first get the latest released version using `composer require "oat-sa/extension-tao-workspace":~1.1` or by downloading the [archive](https://github.com/oat-sa/extension-tao-workspace/releases) and placing files in the correct directory.
+To do so you should first get the latest release using `composer require "oat-sa/extension-tao-workspace":~1.1` or by downloading the [archive](https://github.com/oat-sa/extension-tao-workspace/releases) and placing files in the correct directory.

 ### Update extensions
 On your web server launch the command